What to say

 T: For what?

-P: For being in dangerous situations like driving a car, for having a lifetime substance abuse problem, not to mention that it is illegal.
+P: For being in dangerous situations like driving a car, for having negative effects on your mental and physical health, for the increased chances of you developing problematic substance use issues, not to mention that the underage use of cannabis or alcohol is illegal.

 T: So what?

-P: You may remember that we have a “no drugs or underage alcohol” policy in this family.
+P: You may remember that we have a “no underage use of substances ” policy in this family.

 P: You have broken our policy, and so there are consequences.